-- If an individual: the PSC's name, address (business and residential), nationality and date of birth, or if not an individual: the PSC's name, principal office, legal form and governing law; - The date the PSC became registrable (i.e. when it became a PSC for the relevant company or LLP); - The nature of the control it holds (and whether, for conditions 1 and 2 or condition 5, where it applies by reference to conditions 1 or 2) is above 25 per cent but not more than 50 per cent, more than 50 per cent but less than 75 per cent or 75 per cent or more; and - Whether any of the particulars provided are protected (see below for further details regarding protection of particulars).
+- if an individual: the PSC's name, address (business and residential), nationality and date of birth, or if not an individual: the PSC's name, principal office, legal form and governing law; - the date the PSC became registrable (i.e. when it became a PSC for the relevant company or LLP); - the nature of the control it holds (and whether, for conditions 1. and 2. or condition 5., where it applies by reference to conditions 1. or 2.) is above 25% but not more than 50%, more than 50% but less than 75% or 75% or more; and - whether any of the particulars provided are protected (see IV. below for further details regarding protection of particulars).

 Subject as noted below, this information is recorded by the relevant company or LLP on a register (the 'PSC Register'), which is publicly available for inspection.
-Any person can view the PSC register for free at the registered office or SAIL (single alternative inspection location) of the relevant company or LLP or ask for a copy of the PSC Register for a fee of £12.
-The PSC Register must be kept at the registered office
+Any person can view the PSC register for free at the registered office or SAIL (single alternative inspection location) of the relevant company or LLP or ask for a copy of the PSC Register for a fee of 12 pounds.
+The PSC Register must be kept at the registered office or SAIL of the relevant company or LLP.
+From June 30, 2016, the PSC Register will form part of the new annual 'confirmation statement', which is replacing the current annual return regime.
+From April 6, 2016, a relevant company's or LLP's PSC Register must not be entirely blank.7